ucphhpc/jupyter_service/README.rst

     docker stack ls
     docker services ls

-The stack command should return that 2 services are running, in addition the ``services`` call should return that the jupyterhub and nginx service is running/preparing to run.
-In addition it describes which ports the service is accessible through the nginx front proxy via either port 80/443.
+The stack command should return that 2 services are running, i.e. the jupyterhub and image-updater service.
+Beyond that, the``services`` call should return the 2 services are preparing/running.